ReDISchoolDK/Spring25_Frontend/Week-02_HTML-CSS/homework/README.md

 ![Example Product Card](./product-card.jpg)

 Submit your exercise by Sunday 18:00 to your assigned teacher via Slack.
-You can find which teacher is assigned in the Google drive.
+We will post who to send your homework to in Slack as well.